hjoukl/bench-sqlalchemy-executemany/README.md

 Not needed for SQLite since file-based and included in the Python standard library, obviously.

+Note that we absolutely don't care about security here, using plaintext secrets on the command line, using weak passwords, etc.
+You don't do this for any real work, **do you**?

 ### Create venv for running the benchmark script
 ```
 # Create venv.